yousiftouma/cygni-talent-deploy/readme.md

   - What is HAProxy (presentation)
   - Install haproxy
-  - Follow guide to setup simple http proxy to TODO: find guide or give a tip on google search
+  - Follow guide to set up simple http proxy to TODO: find guide or give a tip on google search
   - ufw disable 8080

 - Step 03 - support different environments - test/staging/prod